The criteria used here to assess a tipster address four key questions:

 Ideally, the answer is “making lots of profit starting with very little money at low risk and very little effort on my part”.

-BUT, just like everything else in life there are comprises to make.
+BUT, just like everything else in life there are compromises to make.

-Profit might be high but typically this also comes with high risk.
+Profit might be high but typically high reward comes with high risk.

 It may not cost much to follow a tipster but you might have to put a lot of effort into it.